Did you know that for every RM4 that you spend on Google Ads Malaysia, you could earn up to RM32 in return?

 Quality score usually will be used as a benchmark to improve the quality of your ad copy and it is not necessary to get a perfect score for it.
 However, studies show that a high-quality score will help you:

-- Reduced costs: If you manage to get high Quality Scores, Google will lower the cost per click (CPC) which helps you to improve your ROI.
+- Reduced costs: If you manage to get high-quality Quality Scores, Google will lower the cost per click (CPC) which helps you to improve your ROI.

 - Better reach: When you have higher Quality Scores, Google will display your ads on search result pages more often.
 This enables you to get more clicks that lead to better conversion without needing to increase your bids.